stanleyn/Comp790-166-Comp-Bio/README.md

 ## Readings
 For each class, I will update the papers that we will go over in above table.
 You will only be required to write a summary of one of the potentially multiple papers assigned for that day.

+### Reading Questions

+1) Please explain in 2 sentences or less what the problem being solved is.

+2) What were the main contributions of the authors in this work?
+(You can answer in a few bullet points).

+3) Please describe 1-2 computational experiments that the authors implemented to test their method.

+4) Were the authors the first to attempt this particular problem?
+If not, did they compare their results to other baselines?
+Do you think that their evaluation was objective?

+5) Do you think that the authors provided enough evidence for why their developed method is an important contribution?
+If yes, please describe their reasoning here.
+If you do not think they adequately justified why they worked on this particular problem, please describe your thoughts on that here.

+6) What is one follow-up idea or extension from this work?

 ## Final Project
 I will provide you with several examples of publicly available biological datasets and problems.
 Half-way through the semester, you will submit your project proposal and present your idea to the class.
 The proposal will be a short document describing 1) The problem 2) A background on other people's attempts to solve this problem and 3) A background on your idea of a solution and 4) the data you will use to test your method.
 At the end of the semester you will write a short paper explaining your method and results and present your results.